 There is weekly communication with the parent/carers to discuss progress.
 Clear targets are set for the pupil to achieve over a two-week period.
 If these targets are consistently met, then the pupil will be taken off report and the behaviour system will continue to be applied as normal.
-However, if the behaviour does not improve, this can lead to the next level of monitoring report or Pastoral Support Plan.
+However, if the behaviour does not improve, this can lead to the next level of monitoring report or Pastoral Support Plan which is implemented by the Head of Year.
 Where there is persistent disruptive behaviour that significantly impacts on the learning and safety and well-being of other pupils, this will lead to a fixed term exclusion or permanent exclusion.